leafduo/chatgpt-telegram-bot/README.md

 4. Install using binary

-   You can get prebuilt binaries from [Github Releases](https://github.com/leafduo/chatgpt-telegram-bot/releases) and put it in `$PATH`
+   You can get prebuilt binaries from [GitHub Releases](https://github.com/leafduo/chatgpt-telegram-bot/releases) and put it in `$PATH`

 5. Install using Docker-compose